International Women’s Day 2021

 International Women’s Day 2020

-March 8th marks International Women’s Day, and this year’s theme is #EachForEqual.
+March 8th marks International Women’s Day, and the theme for year 2020 #EachForEqual.
 How does one raise awareness against unconscious bias?
 How can we work towards a more inclusive, gender-balanced world?
 How can we create a future where #EachForEqual is not just a goal, but a way of life?

 International Women’s Day 2019